dnsimple/dnsimple-support/content/articles/why-anycast-dns.markdown

 While lower latency is the primary benefit we also gain resilience at the same time.
 Instead of four name servers we now have forty.
 If any of these forty go offline they’re removed from the routing table and others automatically pick up the slack.

 Finally, DNSimple's ALIAS record type is a second-order DNS query.
 Since our anycast server is likely to be closer to the target geographic location an ALIAS record may resolve to a closer datacenter if your app is also geographically distributed.

-If you're interested in trying our Anycast network, sign into your DNSimple account and enable Anycast on each domain's Manage page.
-In the near future we will be moving all of our name servers to Anycast as well, so you'll no longer need to do anything special to take advantage of the benefits of Anycast.